Jarno458/TsRandomizer/ReadMe.md

 ##### Things I plan on doing in the future
 * Archipelago TODO:
   * Change save game menu to make AP seeds more clear like adding player name & server (optionally)
-* Implement options Menu:
+  * Add options to change on screen log
+  * Log Deathlinks
+  * Go full remote
+* Allow editing of opions ingame
 * Implement skin selection

 # Ideas
 ##### Ideas that may never happen but I think will be fun when they are implemented: